aldelaro5/Bug-Fables-Internal-Docs/docs/External data format/Config File.md

 |42|`True` or `False`|MainManager.`pauseonfocus`|Determines the value of Application.runInBackground.
 If the config file value is false, Application.runInBackground is set to true.
 If the config file value is true, Application.runInBackground is set to false|
 |43|`True` or `False`|MainManager.`snapTo8`|If true, it changes the logic of [DoActionTap](../PlayerControl/Actions/DoActionTap.md) when `Bee` is the party leader where the Beemerang's heading direction will be the player's heading direction snapped to a vector whose components will be snapped to -1.0, 0.0 or 1.0 depending on the closest one (so 8 cardinal directions)|

 > NOTE: Any fields with an index of 29 and above are optional, but if any is omited, field 29 and any further field won't be read from the file.
-Also, field 26 (MainManager.`forcejoystick`) is optional if field 23 (MainManager.`usejoystick`) isn't 4 or 5 (TODO: ???), but if field 26 is present, field 27 and 28 become required.
+Also, field 26 (MainManager.`forcejoystick`) is optional if field 23 (MainManager.`usejoystick`) isn't 4 or 5 (it's not PRE-CONFIGURED or CUSTOM BINDINGS), but if field 26 is present, field 27 and 28 become required.

 ## ApplySettings
 There is another method that applies all changes done to settings values during the game without necessarily saving them directly.
 That method is MainManager.ApplySettings: